S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **List** any existing responsibilities related to this domain that the delegator had prior to delegation that they will keep, as well as information about new responsibilities that they take on to support the delegatees.

-**Recommended Format:** Requirement: (enabling condition) and (intended outcome).
-If useful, describe the driver as well: (current conditions), (anticipated or current) effect, and (relevance).
+**Recommended Format:** Describe Delegator Responsibilies as requirements, if useful describe the driver as well.

 **Examples:**

-1.  **Requirement:** _(enabling condition) Provide training for new team members when necessary, (intended outcome) to ensure that they are familiar with the processes & tools the team works with._
+1.  **Requirement:** _Provide training for new team members when necessary, to ensure that they are familiar with the processes & tools the team works with._

-    **Driver:** _(current conditions) The organization regularly integrates new members into existing teams, (effect) and lack of proper training can lead to inefficiencies and errors, (relevance) and an overall decrease in team productivity and quality of work._
+    **Driver:** _The organization regularly integrates new members into existing teams, and lack of proper training can lead to inefficiencies and errors, and an overall decrease in team productivity and quality of work._

-2.  **Requirement:** _(enabling condition) Ensure that questions delegatees have throughout the project are answered within 24 hours (intended outcome) to avoid bottlenecks while waiting for a reply._
+2.  **Requirement:** _Ensure that questions delegatees have throughout the project are answered within 24 hours to avoid bottlenecks while waiting for a reply._

-3.  **Requirement:** _(enabling condition) Inform delegatees of any relevant news or changes and work with them to update the domain's design when necessary or helpful._
+3.  **Requirement:** _Inform delegatees of any relevant news or changes and work with them to update the domain's design when necessary or helpful._

-4.  **Requirement:** _(enabling condition) Participate in scheduled Peer Review sessions with delegatees, (intended outcome) to support them with ongoing development and maintain high standards._
+4.  **Requirement:** _Participate in scheduled Peer Review sessions with delegatees, to support them with ongoing development and maintain high standards._

-5.  **Requirement:** _(enabling condition) In case of API changes, prioritize process software development resources to do required modifications, (intended outcome) to allow automation interfaces to adapt swiftly to changing requirements._
+5.  **Requirement:** _In case of API changes, prioritize process software development resources to do required modifications, to allow automation interfaces to adapt swiftly to changing requirements._

-    **Driver:** _(current conditions) The technological landscape is rapidly evolving, (effect) and failure to promptly adapt to changes like API updates can lead to system incompatibilities or downtimes._
+    **Driver:** _The technological landscape is rapidly evolving, and failure to promptly adapt to changes like API updates can lead to system incompatibilities or downtimes._

-6.  **Requirement:** _(enabling condition) Proactively advocate for the work of delegatees with C-level and address concerns that they have (intended outcome) to build credibility and support early on in the project._
+6.  **Requirement:** _Proactively advocate for the work of delegatees with C-level and address concerns that they have to build credibility and support early on in the project._

-    **Driver:** _(current conditions) Delegatees often face challenges in having their perspectives and needs understood and prioritized by top-level management, (effect) which can result in misalignment of goals and lack of support for critical projects._
+    **Driver:** _Delegatees often face challenges in having their perspectives and needs understood and prioritized by top-level management, which can result in misalignment of goals and lack of support for critical projects._

 **Tips:**